Art of Nursing Competency Framework:

 Competency: Builds trust and psychological safety in teams

-Observable Behaviours: Facilitates inclusive communication and adapts own communication style and content to context
+Observable Behaviours: Facilitates inclusive communication and adapts to accomodate needs and manner of communication.

-Observable Behaviours: Co-creates care plans reflecting patient identity, preferences and context of thier life (holisitc care)
+Competency: Co-creates care plans reflecting patient identity, preferences and context.
+Person centred holisitic approach.

-Measurable Indicators: Patient satisfaction scores; agreement and adherence to care plan content.
+Measurable Indicators: Patient satisfaction scores; co creation of, agreement with and adherence to care plans

 Domain: Ethical Action

-Competency: Acts on ethical insight in complex situations and manages ethical dilemmas personally and professionally.
+Competency: Acts on ethical insight in complex situations and understands the dilemmas.

-Observable Behaviours: Advocates for patient dignity and equity of access to care, processes during care and outcomes of care.
+Observable Behaviours: Advocates for patient dignity and equity and health as a human right

-Interpretation: This is the professional progression towards capability.
-Art of Nursing competence of artful intelligence™ shifts from reflection on this as a concept to application of this as nursing knowledge.
-The nurse demonstrates how artful intelligence™ shapes their real-time decisions, improving patient care and experience, team functioning as well as her own wellbeing.
+Competence develops as there is a shift from knowing about and reflection to knowing how and the application of knowledge.
+The nurse demonstrates how artful intelligence™ shapes their real-time decisions, thereby improving patient experience and team functioning as well as their own wellbeing.

 Domain: Aesthetic Leadership

-Observable Behaviours: Coaches others in noticing and responding to patient experience and possibly using the arts to help.
+Observable Behaviours: Coaches others in noticing and responding to patient experience and using the arts in nursing.

 Competency: Uses narrative data to influence service design

-Observable Behaviour: Integrates patient stories into quality improvement
+Observable Behaviours: Integrates patient stories into quality improvement and policy development.

-Measurable Indicators: Evidence of service change informed by narrative, service user involvement.
+Measurable Indicators: Evidence of service change informed by narratives and service users are part of the team.

-Assessment Methods: Quality improvement reports; case studies, service user and patent leadership and parternship.
+Assessment Methods: Quality improvement reports; case studies, peer working and partnerships with service users.

-Measurable Indicators: Reduced moral distress; increased wellbeing and increased activation scores (linked to social return on investment scores.
+Measurable Indicators: Reduced moral distress; increased wellbeing and increased activation scores ( in line with social return on investment scores).

 Domain: Creative Innovation

-Competency: Develops arts-based interventions for health promotion and healthcare improvement
+Competency: Develops arts-based interventions for care improvement, professional development and personal wellbeing and florishing.

-Observable Behaviour: Designs and evaluates creative health services and creative health learning programmes
+Observable Behaviours: Designs and evaluates creative health and social prescribing programmes using evidence based tools.

-Interpretation: At this competence to capability level, art of nursing and within it the idea of artful intelligence™ becomes part of the wider system for education and for health service delivery and design.
-The nurse shapes environments and practices, embedding relational and creative dimensions into care delivery, matching dialogical literacy alongside digital literacy and the advancement of artificial intelligence.
+At this level, artful intelligence™ becomes part of the way of working.
+The nurse shapes environments and practices, embedding relational and creative dimensions into care delivery alongside the advancement of artificial intelligence.

 Domain: Aesthetic System Design

-Competency: Embeds arts and humanities into nursing education, research, practice and leadership to inform and so improve health system policy, strategy and plans
+Competency: Embeds arts and humanities into health system strategy

 Domain: Relational Policy Leadership

-Assessment Methods: National surveys into art and science of nursing in 21st century; NHS Fit for Future impact evaluation, and any inclusion of these aspects of art of nursing and the arts within 15 year nursing plan (NHS)
+Assessment Methods: National surveys for mapping of education, inclusion in standards; policy impact evaluation, art of nursing within 15 year nursing plan (DHSE, 2026).

 Domain: Narrative Influence

-Competency: Shapes public and professional narratives of nursing, potentially by using the arts.
+Competency: Shapes public and professional narratives of nursing

-Observable Behaviours: Produces evidence, publications, exhibitions, webinars and media outputs
+Observable Behaviours: Produces research, resources, publications, exhibitions, or media outputs

 Domain: Ethical Transformation

-Competency: Advances equity and gender-transformative practice (social justice in nursing and removal of structural violence.
+Competency: Advances aocial justive in nursing care and equity and gender-transformative practice in nursing

-Observable Behaviours: Embeds dignity and inclusion in systems using impact assessments and the arts to establish evidence and identify experiences.
+Observable Behaviours: Embeds dignity and inclusion in systems and within own practice.

 Domain: Creative Health Integration

-Competency: Leads large scale arts and health and nursing partnerships
+Competency: Leads large scale arts and health partnerships and or arts in nursing and health education.

-Observable Behaviours: Establishes sustainable creative health ecosystems within Universities, nursing organisations, neighbourhoods, and nursing networks.
+Observable Behaviours: Establishes sustainable creative health ecosystems, including networks and communities of practice.

-This moves nursing competencies from a transactional model to one fit for 21st century human and non human complex, equitable care.
+This is the transformative aspect that moves nursing competencies from a transactional model to one fit for 21st century human and non-human complex equitable care.
+This is a shift to capability and expert work.
 The nurse operates at the level of culture, policy, and public narrative, repositioning nursing as a form of humane capital within complex systems (Lynch, 2026).
-This new form of ‘human nurse capital’ contributes to the economic aspect of nursing human capital model (Yakusheva, 2024), by ensuring that the utility of nursing human capital (what we add to the economy), is matched with the emancipation of what we do.

 Assessment Philosophy and Measurement Strategy

 Traditional competency frameworks privilege what is easily counted, the nursing tasks, procedures, outputs that are evidence in the NHS Fit for Future document (DHSC 2025), and NMC frameworks.
-This framework deliberately extends measurement into the qualitative and relational, combining the work on creative health, social prescribing and social return on investment, alongside the moral imagination of nursing and the development of all ways of knowing in nursing.
-Such work requires modes of data gathering that go beyond the metrics mentioned in NHS reports at the moment.
-This art of nursing work therefore includes:
+This framework deliberately extends measurement into the qualitative and relational, combining and includes work on creative health, social prescribing and the moral imagination in nursing:

-Such plural methods align with realist and complexity-informed evaluation, recognising that outcomes emerge through context-mechanism interactions (Pawson & Tilley, 1997), and with the research into arts pedagogy and nursing (Lynch 2010, 2026).
+Such plural methods align with realist and complexity-informed evaluation, recognising that outcomes emerge through context-mechanism interactions (Pawson & Tilley, 1997), and with the research into art in health, arts pedagogy and nursing (Lynch 2010, 2026).

 Curriculum Integration

-1. Structured arts-based modules (e.g., drawing for observation (slow looking), narrative medicine, theatre for empathy and social justice and presence building skills)
+1. Structured arts-based modules (e.g., drawing for observation (slow looking), narrative medicine, theatre for empathy), such as those in Exeter and Plymouth, Wolverhampton.
+John Moores, and UCL.

 4. Assessment redesign, valuing narrative, relational, and aesthetic competencies alongside technical skill